gbisaga/devops/aws-devops-codepipeline.md

   - Clone pipeline with clone command
   - Use CloudFormation to create multiple (better!)
 - As DevOps always have to think: how do I scale this

+Security
+- User IAM security - to be able to invoke the pipeline
+- Pipeline has a service role (under Settings)
+  - NOTE that users don't need these permissions, they only need to be able to invoke the pipeline
+- Manual approvals - Which IAM users or roles can approve
+- Artifacts - S3 key or own KMS key

+CodePipeline automations
+- Already integrated with sources like CodeCommit or GitHub
+- Notification rules
+  - Detail
+  - What are triggers for the notification
+    - actions, stages, pipeline
+	- started, succeeded, canceled, resumed, etc.
+	- also for manual approval
+- Custom Action provider
+  - Invoke Lambda
+  - Choose which artifact(s) to send
+- Triggering pipeline from other things in AWS
+  - CloudWatch/EventBridge event rule
+  - Scheduled (e.g. set up a weekly build) or based on source/patterns